MicrosoftDocs/azure-ai-docs/articles/search/search-synonyms.md

 ---
-title: Add synonyms to expand queries to equivalent terms
+title: Add synonyms to expand queries for equivalent terms
 titleSuffix: Azure AI Search
 description: Create a synonym map to expand the scope of a search query over an Azure AI Search index.
 The query can search on equivalent terms provided in the synonym map, even if the query doesn't explicitly include the term.